0cjs/tok64/README.md

 platforms.
 (The original had things like backslashes in paths given to `#include`.)
 A `Makefile` is now provided, and it's tested on Debian 9.

+`GETLINE.C` has also been modified to drop `\r\n` at the end of an input line, as well as just `\n`.
+This allows you to use the converter on POSIX systems to convert `.txt` files using DOS newline format.
+(Previously the `\n` would be include in the `.prg` output and generate a syntax error in BASIC, at least on the C64.)

 The original (ASCII) [README] file has been left untouched; a shorter usage summary with additional information about using this on non-DOS platforms is below.